Wluper/matilda/README.md

 in those few cases please check and edit the backend address in MATILDA's file `/web/server/gui/source/utils/backend.js`.
 Other configuration options are exposed in `/Configuration/conf.json`.

-### Username and password
+#### Username and password

 On its first start MATILDA creates an administrator account with username "admin" and password "admin".
 You need to use this credentials for your first login.
 Once you are allowed to enter it's recommended to change the admin password from the graphical interface.

-## Adding Custom Labels
+## Configuration

-### MATILDA Main Tool
+### Network and Database
+All configuration changes that you may wish to make to MATILDA network and database can be done by editing the json file `/Configuration/conf.json`.
+There you can change:
+   - App ports (default 5000) and address (127.0.0.1)
+   - Database location with address:port combination (127.0.0.1:27017) or mongoDB URI (mongodb://mongo:27017/?retryWrites=true&w=majority)
+   - The annotation models you want to be available inside MATILDA.
+The json files you are referring to must be included in the Configuration folder.

+If you are using the Docker version you can also perform additional configuration with `/Configuration/gunicorn_run.sh`.

+### Annotation Labels

 All configuration changes that you may wish to make to MATILDA's annotation model can be done by editing the json file `/Configuration/lida_model.json` or by adding a new one.
 This script contains a configuration dictionary that describes which labels will appear in MATILDA's front end.
-You can also add an entire new annotation model file and put a reference to it in the `/Configuration/conf.json` file.
+You can also add an entire new annotation model file and put a reference to it in the `/Configuration/conf.json` file in order to instruct the program to load it on start.

 You can currently add three different types of new labels to MATILDA: